lfost42/grafana-notes/k8s/CKAlab.md

 2. Name the new VM **`node01`** and click **Clone**.
 3. Repeat the process, cloning `control` again to create **`node02`**.

 You now have three identical VM configurations, all sharing the correct network setting.
+Before proceeding furhter, start each node and ensure each has a different IP address.
+If not, refresh the mac address and recheck or delete and create a new node.

 ---